bronnimannj/postcode_quality_uk/README.md

 - A map where the postcode can be found
 - The different IMD ranks

-### Misc
+### Misc files

 The other files are admin files:
 - .gitignore: filters the files that will be pushed to GitHub
 - LICENSE: the licence for this repo
-- R_version_project.Rproj: The R project file to open Rstudio
+- moving_postcode_filter.Rproj: The R project file to open Rstudio

-- postcode_quality_uk.code-workspace: the VScode workspace with the nice VScode parameters
+### data folder
+This folder contains 2 subfolders (only 1 in GitHub):
+- Raw, containing the raw data sourced online.
+These files are too big to be pushed to GitHub.
+- filtered, containing the cleaned and filtered data.
+Outputs of file "filter_raw_data.ipynb"

+### venv folder
+Folder containing the virtual environment for Python

 ## Links